2005 All-Ireland Senior Hurling Championship final: First half

 Cork, as reigning All-Ireland champions, began the game in confident mood.
 Their defence stood up to the Galway attack with Ronan Curran producing his best game of the year.

 It was 0–4 to 0–1 after just ten minutes, during which time Brian Corcoran looked threatening in full-forward line.
-All of the Cork players settled much better than their Galway counterparts, with Timmy McCarthy, Tom Kenny and Jerry O'Connor all winning the most of the possession in the centre of the field.
+All of the Cork players settled much better than their Galway counterparts, with Timmy McCarthy, Tom Kenny and Jerry O'Connor all winning most of the possession in the centre of the field.

 Cork were almost totally in control by the half-way stage of the opening thirty-five minutes.
 It wasn't a surprise, then, to see them produce a goal in the sixteenth minute, coming from Ben O'Connor's clinical finishing.
 Cork were now six points in front and there were still no signs of Galway repeating their semi-final performance and springing an ambush.

 Derek Hardiman and Alan Kerins launched the Galway attack.
 The latter scored three points against John Gardiner, resulting in the Cork number five being moved to the opposite wing.
 Kerins might have had a goal immediately after O’Connor's strike, only for Donal Óg Cusack bringing off a terrific save.

 Niall Healy was unable to trouble full-back Diarmuid O'Sullivan, while Damien Hayes didn't get enough ball to trouble corner-back Pat Mulcahy.

 There was no appreciable change in the direction of the game until about 15 minutes from half time, by which time Galway had begun to make real progress.
 It started with a tightening of the defence, which saw former captain Ollie Canning excel in the left corner, Tony Óg Regan starting to come to terms with the threat from Corcoran and David Collins coming into his own at left-half.

 Cork gave away frees which presented Ger Farragher with two scores and saw the two midfielders each put over a score.

 For the first time, Cork were beginning to struggle as a result of their lack of penetration in the half-forward line, the inability of Joe Deane to make any headway against Damien Joyce and Corcoran's struggle to make space for himself at full-forward.

 Inaccuracy was another factor which lessened their influence and Galway finished the half trailing by only two points – 1–9 to 0–10.